Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 - FPGA resource utilization figures are based on the "main" resource's utilization with all other resource types assumed to be below 100%.
 For Xilinx FPGAs the main resource type is LUT, for Intel (Altera) ones ALM.
 - For FPGA measurements "total" means the total execution time, including the communication latency of the FPGA; since this varies because of the host PC's load the lowest achieved number is used.
 "Net" means just the execution of the algorithm itself on the FPGA, not including the time it took to send data to and receive from the device; FPGA execution time is deterministic and doesn't vary significantly.
 With faster communication channels "total" can be closer to "net".
 If the input and output data is small then the two measurements will practically be the same.

+## Vitis

+Comparing the performance of a Vitis platform FPGA (Xilinx Alveo U280/250/200/50) to the host PC's performance on a [Nimbix](https://www.nimbix.net/alveo) instance.

-### Vitis
+### Details

+- FPGA: The following [Xilinx Vitis Unified Software Platform](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) cards were used:
+  - [Alveo U280 Data Center Accelerator Card](https://www.xilinx.com/products/boards-and-kits/alveo/u280.html), PCI Express® Gen3 x16, 225 W Maximum Total Power
+  - [Alveo U250 Data Center Accelerator Card](https://www.xilinx.com/products/boards-and-kits/alveo/u250.html), PCI Express® Gen3 x16, 225 W Maximum Total Power
+  - [Alveo U200 Data Center Accelerator Card](https://www.xilinx.com/products/boards-and-kits/alveo/u200.html), PCI Express® Gen3 x16, 225 W Maximum Total Power
+  - [Alveo U50 Data Center Accelerator Card](https://www.xilinx.com/products/boards-and-kits/alveo/u50.html), PCI Express® Gen3 x16, 75 W Maximum Total Power
+- Host: A [Nimbix](https://www.nimbix.net/alveo) "Xilinx Vitis Unified Software Platform 2020.1" instance with 16 x Intel Xeon E5-2640 v3 CPUs with 8 physical, 16 logical cores each, with a base clock of 2.6 GHz.
+Power consumption is around 90 W under load (based on the processor's TDP, [see here](https://ark.intel.com/content/www/us/en/ark/products/83359/intel-xeon-processor-e5-2640-v3-20m-cache-2-60-ghz.html); the power draw is likely larger when the CPU increases its clock speed under load).
-Comparing the performance of a Vitis platform FPGA (Xilinx Alveo U280) to the host PC's performance on a [Nimbix](https://www.nimbix.net/alveo) "Xilinx Vitis Unified Software Platform 2020.1" instance.
-Only a single CPU is assumed to be running under 100% load for the power usage figures for the sake of simplicity.
+- Only a single CPU is assumed to be running under 100% load for the power usage figures for the sake of simplicity.
 The table has a matching [Excel sheet](BenchmarksVitis.xlsx) that was converted using [this VS Code extension](https://marketplace.visualstudio.com/items?itemName=csholmq.excel-to-markdown-table).

+### Measurements

 | Device     | Algorithm                         | Speed advantage | Power advantage | Parallelism | CPU       | CPU power | FPGA utilization | Net FPGA | Total FPGA | FPGA power | FPGA on-chip power |
 |------------|-----------------------------------|-----------------|-----------------|-------------|-----------|-----------|------------------|----------|------------|------------|--------------------|